Rudd's mouse

 Rudd's mouse or the white-bellied brush-furred rat (Uranomys ruddi) is the only species in the genus Uranomys.
 This animal is closely related to the spiny mice, brush-furred mice, and the link rat.

 Description

-Head and body sizes range from 8.4-13.4 cm long.
+Head and body sizes range from 8.4 to 13.4 cm long.
 Tail length is 5.3-7.9 cm.
 Weight is 41-53 g.
 The hairs on the back of this species are stiff like the brush-furred mice, but not spiny as in Acomys.
 The belly is white and feet are covered in white hairs.
 Incisors project anteriorly.

 Natural history

 The animal is known across a wide range in Africa, but is never common.
 They are usually taken in savannah habitat.
 Rudd's mouse is thought to be nocturnal.
 It feeds predominantly on insects.